Last Updated on

 EAT: Krazy Kats at Inn at Montchanin Village.
 Named after a woman (purportedly koo-kooo) who lived here in the 1800’s, you’ll dine in clubby luxury surrounded by portraits of aristocratic cats and dogs.
 Known for its wild game (e.g. Smoked Rabbit Chowder) and marvelous Crab Bisque, the chef does an expert job with Lamb Porterhouse ($18 for one chop, $34 for 2), perfectly coated Caesar Salad, and flash-fried caramelized Brussels sprouts to die for.

 EAT: Green Room at Hotel DuPont.
 With walls and ceiling of gorgeously carved wood, this exquisite dining room, a throwback to the 20’s and 30’s, is feast for the eyes as well as the palate.
 I would have been content with the plate of mouthwatering diced, fried, sautéed and grilled mushrooms ($14) from nearby Kennett Square, if it wasn’t for the perfectly executed Diver Scallops ($38) seared to a golden crisp.
-Once known for its tableside-made Cesar Salad, Green Room chefs bring this tradition back for special occasions.
+Once known for its table-side Cesar Salad, Green Room chefs bring this tradition back for special occasions.
 No meal is complete without the restaurant’s signature macaroon cookies, brought to you with the check.
 You’ll want to take home a box.
-Six course tasting menu, $110.

-EAT: Other recommendations by locals include LaFia on Market St. helmed by a James Beard finalist, Harry’s Seafood on the River Walk, and Buckley’s Tavern in Centerville where you’ll park your car beside Rolls Royces and wear P.J.’s to get breakfast 50% off the $18.50 Sunday Pajama Brunch.
+EAT: Other recommendations by locals include Farmer & The Cow (for interesting takes on burgers), Torbert Social, an upscale speakeasy with strict collar-shirt (for guys) dress code, the highly touted LaFia on Market St, Buckley’s Tavern in Centerville where you’ll park your car beside Rolls Royces and wear P.J.’s to get breakfast 50% off the $18.50 Sunday Pajama Brunch.

 Where to Stay in Greater Wilmington DE Area